Element panel

 See the show hide formula page and repeat formula page for more details.

-Events tab
+Events panel

-• Events with assigned workflows or actions are highlighted and appear in the Active section at the top
+• Events with assigned workflows or actions are highlighted and appear in the Active section at the top of the panel

 • Bind workflows, global actions, or trigger component events to any available event